pietryszak/gruvbox-material-gtk/README.md

 - Colors are based on [sainnhe/gruvbox-material](https://github.com/sainnhe/gruvbox-material).
 - Cursors was created by [sainnhe](https://github.com/sainnhe/capitaine-cursors)
 - This cursor theme is originally designed by @keeferrourke.
--The new color variants of cursors are added by @sainnhe.
+- The new color variants of cursors are added by @sainnhe.

 ## License